 Depression Treatment & Bipolar Disorder Treatment

 Most people understand depression as natural and seek natural remedies first.
 Some try to make lifestyle changes or enter psychotherapy (counselling).
 Depression help is available but the choices can be confusing.
 In a nutshell, depression treatment may involve use of various modalities in isolation or in combination.
-It depends on the needs of the individual but can include therapy sessions, medication and lifestyle changes.
+It depends on the needs of the individual but can include therapy sessions, anti-depressant medication (depression pills) and lifestyle changes.

 Do you live in Melbourne, Glen Waverly, Clayton, Rowville, Ringwood, Dandenong or nearby suburbs and have depression, it is advisable to speak to a Psychiatrist to know your treatment options.
 Don’t hesitate to get in touch and we will get back to you as soon as we can.

 Seeking Treatment for Bipolar Disorder

 While bipolar disorder is a lifelong condition, mood swings can be managed through adhering to a treatment plan.
 Treatment options for bipolar disorder include medication and psychological counselling.

 If you suspect you might suffer from bipolar disorder and If you live in Melbourne, Glen Waverly, Clayton, Rowville, Ringwood, Dandenong or nearby suburbs and wish to enquire about treatment options, please don’t hesitate to get in touch.
 We will get back to you as soon as possible.

 Requirements for making appointments

 To book a consultation with Mindoc you must be an adult and need a current referral from your general practitioner.
 Consultations are by appointment only.

 Are you referring someone else?
 Click here to learn more.